2023 Best Linguistics & Literature Bachelor's Degree Schools in the Rocky Mountains Region

 On average, comparative literature graduates from Colorado State take out $17,641 in student loans while working on their Bachelor's Degree.

 Out of the 7 schools in the Rocky Mountains Region that were part of this year’s ranking, Brigham Young University - Provo landed the # 3 spot on the list.
-BYU is a fairly large private not-for-profit school located in the medium-sized city of Provo.
+BYU is a very large private not-for-profit school located in the city of Provo.

 The average amount in student loans that comparative literature majors at BYU take out while working on their Bachelor's Degree is $15,610.

-You’ll be in good company if you decide to attend University of Utah.
-It ranked #4 on our 2023 Best Linguistics & Literature Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the midsize city of Salt Lake City, U of U is a public school with a very large student population.
+Out of the 7 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Utah landed the # 4 spot on the list.
+Located in the city of Salt Lake City, U of U is a public school with a very large student population.

-Full Linguistics & Comparative Literature at University of Idaho Report
+Read full report on Linguistics & Comparative Literature at University of Idaho

-Metropolitan State University of Denver came in at #6 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the large city of Denver, MSU Denver is a public school with a fairly large student population.
+Metropolitan State University of Denver landed the #6 spot in the 2023 rankings for the best bachelor’s degree linguistics and comparative literature programs.
+Located in the large city of Denver, MSU Denver is a public school with a large student population.

-Weber State University ranked #7 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Ogden, WSU is a public college with a fairly large student population.
+Weber State University did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the small city of Ogden, WSU is a public school with a fairly large student population.

 Full Linguistics & Comparative Literature at Weber State University Report